Director of Reproductive and Child Health, Ministry of Health and Sanitation

 Recent crises such as Ebola revealed the challenges in maintaining even the most basic health services.
 More than ever, strengthening the accountability for these services is critical to improving the chances of survival for Sierra Leone’s mothers and newborns.

-We’re helping health authorities to identify resource gaps in maternal and newborn care.
-We do this through Facility Improvement Team (FIT) assessments.
-The findings, summarised in scorecards using traffic light colours, serve to highlight priorities for decision makers and health planners.
+E4A-MamaYe was operational in Sierra Leone for 5 years (2012-2016) when we helped health authorities to identify resource gaps in maternal and newborn care.
+We did this through the Facility Improvement Team (FIT) assessments.
+The findings, summarised in scorecards using traffic light colours, served to highlight priorities for decision-makers and health planners.